 + Related post: Identifying SMITN, the #1 Quality of Productive People

 Looking for missing items take up so much more time than you expect.
 Keep everything in order to keep your mind at ease.

 + Related post: 31 days of Organization Challenge + Free Checklist

 06. Set your morning alarm 15 minutes earlier

 You'll be surprised what you can do with an extra 15 minutes in the morning.
-Once you get the hang of it, move it back another 15 again and again.
+Once you get the hang of it, keep moving it back as much as possible for your lifestyle.

 07. Identify the top five tasks last week that produced 80% of your results